karthikcru/techiesfinder/README.md

 # techiesfinder

-Just clone this repo and build using sbt
+Just clone this repo and build using maven